 1. You can throw away or store your collection of adapters.

 2. You can plug in more devices directly into a single outlet.

-3. These outlets can charge up to 40 percent faster than standard adapters.
+3. These outlets charge up to 40 percent faster than standard adapters.

 4. It frees up three-pronged receptacles so they may be used for other small electronics or appliances.
-This can help eliminate the use of extension cords or power strips for busy receptacles thus reducing fire risk.
+This can help eliminate extension cords or power strips for busy receptacles, thus reducing fire risk.

-Before rushing off to the store to purchase your outlet, here are some things to consider.1.
-Take measurements.
 Figure out what the dimensions are for your existing outlet.
 USB outlets are slightly bigger.
-Also look at the depth of your junction box.
+Also, look at the depth of your junction box.
 If the box is shallow, it may be best to purchase an outlet with wires on the side instead of the back.
 Knowing this will make installation easier.

-If you’ve replaced an outlet before and you’re confident in your skills, it can be very simple.
+It can be straightforward if you’ve replaced an outlet before and you’re confident in your skills.
 However, if you’re unsure, it’s best to have it done professionally by an electrician.
-The cost can vary based on the size of the job, where you live, and the electrician’s skill level.
+The cost can vary based on the job size, where you live, and the electrician’s skill level.

 Do you have any tips you’d like to share?
 I’d love to hear them; please share them in the box below.

 This blog was written by senior Personal Lines underwriter Nina Jakubczak.